voxpupuli-archive/puppet-bacula/README.md

 Whether to manage the SQL tables in the database specified by `db_backend`.
 Defaults to `true`.

+### plugin_dir

+The directory Bacula plugins are stored in.
+Use this parameter if you want to override the default plugin location.
+If this is anything other than `undef` it will also configure plugins on older distros were the default package is too old to support plugins.
+Only use if the version in the distro repositories supports plugins or you have included a respository with a newer Bacula packaged for your distro.

 ### storage_server

 The FQDN of the storage server